casper-network/docs/source/docs/casper/dapp-dev-guide/tutorials/counter-testnet/commands.md

 :::note

-After sending deploys to the network, you must get the new state root hash to see the new changes reflected.
+After sending deploys to the network, you must get the new state root hash to see the changes reflected.
 Otherwise, you will be looking at events in the past.

 :::